borislavsfdc/TriggerUtility/README.md

 # TriggerUtility
 This are utility methods for apex triggers.
-Do not repeat yourself and enforce best practices by using this simple patterns in apex.
+Do not repeat yourself and enforce best practices by using these simple patterns in apex.